 TOO VANILLA FOR YOUR TASTES?

-The steps above are for a brief 30-minute retrospective.
+The steps above are for a brief 30-minute retrospective meeting.
 Depending on the scope and complexity of your work, team size, and/or length of time since the last retrospective, you may need to expand this up to an hour, or possibly even two hours.
 Scale each section of the basic workshop as you see fit.

 Alternatively, here are some variations and extra elements to try.